AReyH/AReyH/README.md

 - Working as a Data Engineer
 - Finished my Master of Data Science in The University of British Columbia
-- I have worked as a Data Scientist for 3+ years
+- I have worked as a Data Engineer for 4+ years
 - Co-author of the `autopredictor` Python package
 - I enjoy writing articles on Medium, mostly about small projects.